WDI-SEA/notes/06-ruby-rails/additional-topics/rails-cloudinary/readme.md

 ##Objectives

+* Discuss the benefits and drawbacks of using cloud-based storage
-* Use Cloudinary to upload images in Rails.
+* Use Cloudinary to upload images in Rails

 ##Basic file uploads